Frequently asked questions

 No other score information is available, including adjusted scores or school rankings.

-A student who does not have school assessment scores or is the only candidate from his/her school may be considered on test scores which will be expressed as a mark out of 300 as the calculated placement score.
+A student who does not have school assessment scores or is the only candidate from his/her school may be considered on test scores alone instead of averaging the test and school scores.
 This does not necessarily disadvantage the child.

 Where students have been considered on other evidence of academic merit, such as an individual IQ test, or the selection committee has adjusted the score based on supplementary information, the original calculated placement score is not applicable.
 If selection committees adjusted scores for special considerations the scores are not released.